-The terms Porja, Porja and Parja seem to be synonymous.
-'Parji' language is identical with Bhatri which has now become a form of Oriya.
+The terms Porja and Parja seem to be synonymous.
+'Parji' language is identical with Bhatri which has now become a form of Odia.
 Most of them have migrated from Orissa State about 300 years back to the present habitat in search of cultivable land.

 This is a script for Porja devised by Professor Prasanna Sree.